michaelhuettermann/otello/README.md

   - How to set up [Oracle OpenJDK](https://www.oracle.com/java/technologies/downloads/) on a public cloud system utilized by OCI.
   - How to leverage observability on OCI, with [APM](https://www.oracle.com/manageability/application-performance-monitoring/).
   - How to run modern [Java versions](https://www.oracle.com/java/technologies/downloads/) with its recent language features on OCI.
-- A 101 on applied observability introducing concepts based on the [OpenTelemetry](https://opentelemetry.io/) standard: Why and how to perform Jave bytecode instrumentation for observability purposes, including
+- A 101 on applied observability introducing concepts based on the [OpenTelemetry](https://opentelemetry.io/) standard: Why and how to perform Java bytecode instrumentation for observability purposes, including
   - How to generate and examine logs from instrumented Java code.
   - How to generate and examine traces from instrumented Java code.
   - How to generate and examine metrics from instrumented Java code.
-- Latest features of most recent Java release versions, e. g.
+- Latest features of most recent Java release versions, e.g.
   - *Pattern Matching for switch*.
 Originally introduced as preview with JDK 17 and proposed via [JEP 406](https://openjdk.org/jeps/406), this feature was subsequently refined by following JEPs, e.g. [JEP 441](https://openjdk.org/jeps/441) (JDK 21).
   - *Record Patterns*.
 Relating to the language feature of pattern matching, this feature extends pattern matching to destructive instances of record classes and adds nested patterns, see [JEP 440](https://openjdk.org/jeps/440) (JDK 21).

 ## Installation

-### Jump start on Oracle Cloud
+### Quick start on Oracle Cloud

 For Otello, the Oracle Cloud free tier is sufficient.
 Register for [Oracle Free Tier](https://signup.oraclecloud.com/).
 Once registered, log in and proceed to [Compute](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/launchinginstance.htm).
 Stick to the defaults.
-Orchestrate an appropriate setup of your choice, with an *Image and shape* of a base image, e.g. *Canonical Ubuntu 24.04*, to provision a *VM.Standard.E2.1.Micro* with 1 CPU and 1 GB memory, and add a ssh key to the instance.
+Orchestrate an appropriate setup of your choice, with an *Image and shape* of a base image, e.g. *Canonical Ubuntu 24.04*, to provision a *VM.Standard.E2.1.Micro* with 1 CPU and 1 GB memory.
+Add an ssh key to the instance.
 Once the instance is created, you can [connect to it](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/accessinginstance.htm) with the ssh key you have provided during creation.
 The target is the public IP address you see in on the detail web page of your instance in the section *Instance access*.

 ### Oracle JDK